guptaakashdeep/Second-Brain/content/Right Sizing Spark Executors.md

 Looking at this formula directly, it appears to use raw maxima to suggest updated values for `HeapMemory` and `OverheadMemory`.
 However, applying this approach can lead to over-provisioning of executor memory, especially in cases of data skew, where a single executor may experience significantly higher memory usage.

-I believe that using [[percentiles]] (such as `p50`, `p90`, or `p95`) of maximum memory usage is a more effective method for determining appropriate Heap and Overhead memory.
+I believe that using [[What the heck are Percentiles?|percentiles]] (such as `p50`, `p90`, or `p95`) of maximum memory usage is a more effective method for determining appropriate Heap and Overhead memory.
 This approach accounts for skewness without resulting in unnecessary over-provisioning of resources.

 #### Updated Calculation based on percentile
 - Calculate `p50` of Heap and Total memory to calculate Overhead Memory.